theypsilon/arraygen/README.md

 #### The attribute `in_array`

-In order to fill your `Arraygen` methods with struct fields, you have to use the attribute `in_array` in each struct field you want to select.
+In order to fill your `Arraygen` methods with struct fields, you have to use the attribute `in_array` in each struct field you want to include.

 ```rust
 // inside a struct